-The safe and efficient movement of freight and goods is critical to the region's continued economic health.
+The safe and efficient movement of freight is critical to the region's continued economic health.
 The Regional Freight Program manages the implementation of multimodal freight elements in the Regional Transportation Plan (RTP) and provides guidance to affected municipalities in the accommodation of freight movement on the regional transportation system.
 The program supports coordination with local, regional, state, and Federal plans to ensure consistency in approach to freight-related needs and issues across the region.
-It ensures that prioritized freight requests are competitively considered within Federal, state and regional funding programs.
+It ensures that prioritized freight requests are competitively considered within Federal, state, and regional funding programs.
 Ongoing freight data collection, analysis, education, and stakeholder coordination are also key elements of Metro's freight planning program.

-- Complete work required for the adoption of the Regional Freight and Goods Movement Action Plan, including recommendations regarding policy, key multimodal infrastructure investments, implementation strategies, and street design; coordinate with 2035 RTP update adoption process.
-(SECOND QUARTER) - Work with state, regional, and local agencies and private interests to implement the Regional Freight and Goods Movement Action Plan, including the advancement of key multimodal freight investment priorities, securing appropriate private matching funds, and ensuring regional investments are competitively considered under state freight funding programs.
-(ONGOING) - Serve as Metropolitan Transportation Improvement Program (MTIP) grant manager for City of Portland's NE Columbia/Martin Luther King Jr. Blvd Project Development Plan.
+- Work with state, regional and local agencies and private interests to implement the Regional Freight Plan, including the programs identified in Chapter 10 of the Plan, as well as advancement of key multimodal freight investment priorities, securing appropriate private matching funds, and ensuring regional investments are competitively considered under state freight funding programs.
 (ONGOING) - Participate in development of Oregon State Freight Plan.
-(ONGOING) - Coordinate with the Port of Portland, Port of Vancouver, Oregon Department of Transportation (ODOT), and Portland State University to implement the Regional Freight Data Collection Study findings, with particular focus on the formation of a truck count program that can provide data for travel forecast model calibration and congestion management process monitoring.
+(ONGOING) - Coordinate with the Port of Portland, Port of Vancouver, ODOT, and Portland State University to implement (or possibly revise) the Regional Freight Data Collection Study findings, with particular focus on the formation of a truck count program that can provide data for travel forecast model calibration and congestion management process monitoring.
 (ONGOING) - Continue to work with Oregon Freight Advisory Committee to identify statewide freight project needs and seek support for funding of priorities.
-(ONGOING) - Participate in the Portland Freight Committee and the implementation of the Portland Freight Master Plan, meeting new SAFETEA-LU provisions for coordination of freight movement.
-(ONGOING) - Participate in the West Coast Corridor Coalition to promote efficient and environmentally sustainable movement of freight in the I-5 corridor.
+(ONGOING) - Participate in the Portland Freight Committee and the implementation of the Portland Freight Master Plan, meeting SAFETEA-LU provisions for coordination of freight movement.
+(ONGOING) - Participate in the West Coast Corridor Coalition to promote efficient and environmentally sustainable movement of freight in the I-5 corridor and help coordinate between the WCCC and Metro's interests in freight investment along the west coast, as well as national freight policy and programmatic and funding support that could emerge from the next omnibus transportation bill.
 (ONGOING) - Track projects with significant implications for freight movement such as the I-5 Columbia Crossing, I-205, and the Sunrise Corridor projects.
 (ONGOING) - Maintain a Regional Freight Program outreach component including web page, presentations, and informational materials.
+(ONGOING) - Participate in state, regional and City of Portland efforts to define and implement a "sustainable freight" strategy.
 (ONGOING)

-Through FY 2008-09, Metro continued its work on the Regional Freight and Goods Movement Action Plan, coordinating with the both the Regional Freight Technical Advisory Committee and members of the Regional Freight and Goods Movement Task Force to refine investment and program recommendations.
-The plan recommendations are being coordinated with the development of the 2035 RTP.
+With the hiring of a new principal freight planner at the end of May 2009, Metro began necessary revisions and additions to finalize the draft Regional Freight and Goods Movement Action Plan (re-titled the Regional Freight Plan) In FY 2009-10, Metro continued its work on the Regional Freight Plan, coordinating with the both the Regional Freight Technical Advisory Committee and members of the Regional Freight and Goods Movement Task Force to refine investment and program recommendations.
+The plan recommendations were coordinated with the development of the 2035 RTP.

 Metro continued its participation in the freight advisory committees including the Portland Freight Committee, Oregon Freight Advisory Committee, and the West Coast Corridor Coalition (WCCC).
-Metro assisted with coordination and participated in the WCCC meeting held in Portland in August 2008.
+Metro assisted with coordination and participated in the WCCC meeting held in Portland in September 2009.